The danger of the SUNFLOWER attempt [hidden disability]

 The most prevalent “hidden disability” any fool can identify 200 m against the snowstorm blindfold, wearing boxing gloves and only carrying overboiled spaghetti as a means of touch, is the academic variant of narcissism.
 We know.
 We see that from miles away.
 And I am yet to see any of these to carry the SUNFLOWER!
 Of course: that is obvious.

-So if a workplace starts to hand out free SUNFLOWERS it means the average employee and more importantly supervisor are essentially clueless.
 Otherwise things that seem or appear hidden would be accepted, known, respected, with ease.
-In other words, a workplace that advertises their inability to “see” the not too but easily revealed?
+In other words, a workplace that advertises their inability as need to “visualise” the not too visible but easily revealed (or better left alone)?
 That should be a red flag as such.

 It is with that in mind that we now read, interpret, put into context, the first statement of Benjamin Boerner, disability office representative at the University of Zurich, at their kickoff event for what they called “commUNIty”, where they, as far as I understood, tried to made very clear that their understanding of disability only pertains to students and not to employees.